fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Midterm Notes.md

 - The power of the neoliberal marketplace is expressed through our desire to continuously self-improve
 - Its as though we are each **products for sale**; we exist in a marketplace and try to make ourselves attractive for other consumers, **we think of ourselves as something to be continuously upgraded**, reflection of the way we are as consumers

-# Neoliberal Governmentality is the Defining Spirit of our Age
-- We are all "neoliberal subjects" engaged in continuously governing ourselves
-	- Self-care; self-help; self-improvement
-	- Fitness trackers; personal bests; "#goals"
-	- "Killing it"; "Crushing it"
-	- Side-hustles; "passion projects"; "self-made" wealth

 # Leisure Hierarchies in a Neoliberal Hegemony

 # Positive Psychology